 How Do I Prepare My Car for Summer?

-Is your vehicle ready for the intense heat of the summer months?
-Both the heat and the harsh rays can affect everything from the paint job to the tires and more.
-By following a few steps, you can prepare your car for the approaching adverse weather conditions.
+By following a few steps, you can help better prepare your car for the approaching adverse weather conditions of the steamy summer months.
 Regardless of the type of car that you drive, these steps require your attention soon.

 1. Check the Tires